-Since my last post, I’ve been slowly working to upgrade several of my DBA armies for Triumph!.
-After determining which elements need to be added or rebased, I then engage in one of my favorite hobby pursuits – researching and purchasing figures – after which I avoid my least favorite aspect of the hobby by shipping them off to Paul Potter for painting, along with a detailed set of instructed designed to help ensure the end result blends well with my existing force.
+I’m continuing the slow slog of upgrading my favorite DBA armies for Triumph!.
+After determining which elements need to be added or rebased, I then engage in one of my favorite hobby pursuits – researching and purchasing figures – after which I generally avoid my least favorite aspect of the hobby by shipping them off to Paul Potter for painting.

 The first is for my updated Triumph!
 Ramesside New Kingdom Egyptians, and features a train of supply-laden donkeys led by two Egyptians from Museum Miniatures new Z-range (15/BAE03 – Pack Donkeys).
 I added a spare Museum chariot wheel to the burden of one donkey.
 The base is a vinyl tile sample from Home Depot, which is adhered to some chipboard cut to shape to give it some grip able height.
 I didn’t flock the entire base, only some sand around the figure bases to help them blend in.